Ovid/git-workflow/README.md

 ## Refreshing Your Branch

-It's often the case that you want to pull in the latest the default branch to keep your code up-to-date.
+It's often the case that you want to pull in the latest default branch to keep your code up-to-date.
 Working on a change for a week with a fast-moving codebase can cause serious headaches when it's time to merge.
 Thus, you should regularly run the following in your branch (I try to run it at least once per